MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 ### Start-container fails when the processor count is 1 or 2 on a 4 core VM

-Windows Server Containers fail to start with error:
+Windows Containers fail to start with error:
 `failed to start: This operation returned because the timeout period expired.
 (0x800705B4).`

 This occurs when the processor count is set to 1 or 2 on a 4 core VM.